Kiss (band): 1971–1975: early years

-Kiss's first tour started on February 5, 1974, in Edmonton, Alberta, at the Northern Alberta Jubilee Auditorium, as an opening act.
+Kiss's first tour started on February 5, 1974, in Edmonton, Alberta, a cafeteria at the Northern Alberta Institute of Technology, as an opening act.
 The band's self-titled debut album was released on February 18.
 Casablanca and Kiss promoted the album heavily throughout the spring and summer of 1974.

 On February 19, in its first television appearance, the band performed "Nothin' to Lose", "Firehouse" and "Black Diamond" on ABC's In Concert (aired March 29).
 On April 29, the band performed "Firehouse" on The Mike Douglas Show.
 This broadcast included Simmons's first televised interview, a conversation with Mike Douglas in which Simmons declared himself "evil incarnate", eliciting uncomfortable reactions from a confused studio audience.
 Fellow Jewish-American guest Totie Fields said it would be humorous if beneath all the makeup Simmons was "just a nice Jewish boy".
 Simmons responded, "You should only know", to which Fields replied, "I do.
 You can't hide the hook", a reference to the stereotypical "Jewish" nose.

 Despite the publicity and constant touring, Kiss initially sold just 75,000 copies.
 Meanwhile, the group and Casablanca Records were losing money quickly.
 The band (while touring) stopped in Los Angeles in August 1974 to begin recording its second album, Hotter Than Hell, which was released on October 22, 1974.
 The only single, "Let Me Go, Rock 'n' Roll", failed to chart, and the album stalled at No. 100.

 With Hotter Than Hell quickly dropping off the charts, Kiss was pulled from its tour to quickly record a new album.
 Casablanca head Bogart stepped in to produce the next album, trading in the murky, distorted sound of Hotter Than Hell for a cleaner and slightly poppier sound.
 Dressed to Kill, released on March 19, 1975, fared slightly better commercially than Hotter Than Hell.
 It also contained what later became the band's signature song, "Rock and Roll All Nite".

 Although Kiss albums had not proved to be big sellers, the band was quickly gaining a reputation for its live performances.
 Kiss concerts featured such spectacles as Simmons spitting "blood" (an effect made primarily from eggs, yogurt, red food coloring, and maple syrup) and "breathing fire" (spitting flammable liquid at a torch), Frehley soloing as his guitar burst into flames (light and smoke bombs placed inside the guitar), Criss's elevating drum riser that emitted sparks, Stanley's Townshend-style guitar smashing, and pyrotechnics throughout the show.

 By mid-1975, Casablanca was almost bankrupt, and Kiss was in danger of losing its record contract.
 Both parties desperately needed a commercial breakthrough if they were to survive.
 That breakthrough came in an unlikely form: a "double live" album.